Onchain-Custodian/OpenAPI/Update log.md

 - New endpoint: 7.1.10.
 Specify amount to collect from child address to master address

 ## 24/01/22
-- New coin type: SAC
+- New coin type: SAC, GXT

 ## 14/01/22 Updates
 - New coin type: XSGD-HTS